Shubham230198/Shubham230198/README.md

 I am a highly ambitious and competent MERN stack web-developer and freelance web-developer.
 I have proficiency in HTML, CSS, BOOTSTRAP, JavaScript, NodeJs, MongoDB and ReactJs.

-###I firmly standby, believe and apply the three principles, i.e., VIQ (Value, Innovation, Quality) in every project that i undertake.
+### I firmly standby, believe and apply the three principles, i.e., VIQ (Value, Innovation, Quality) in every project that i undertake.

+  - 🔭 I’m currently working on a clone of VsCode, with electron.
 <!--
 **Shubham230198/Shubham230198** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...